Emanuele-20/CV/README.md

 At TIM, I was responsible for  providing a  range of software and hardware solutions to private and corporate companies including smartphones, IoT, Google Home, drones, smartwatches, computers.
 Core skills included:

-* Client Communication: I clearly communicated the benefit of new technologies to our clients  to support them in choosing the right products and services.
+* **Client Communication**: I clearly communicated the benefit of new technologies to our clients  to support them in choosing the right products and services.
-* Listening: Developing empathy and deep listening skills allowed me to understand client needs.
+* **Listening**: Developing empathy and deep listening skills allowed me to understand client needs.
 I was then able to solve technology problems efficiently while building brand loyalty.
-* Training  I trained internal and external stakeholders to use new software and digital platforms.
+* **Training**: I trained internal and external stakeholders to use new software and digital platforms.
-* Problem-solving: After understanding my client’s software and hardware issues, I needed to quickly find  the most appropriate solution from  a variety of internal and third party platforms.
+* **Problem-solving**: After understanding my client’s software and hardware issues, I needed to quickly find  the most appropriate solution from  a variety of internal and third party platforms.
-* Collaboration.
-I worked strategically with my team and area managers to achieve and exceed monthly targets.
+* **Collaboration**: I worked strategically with my team and area managers to achieve and exceed monthly targets.